apache/directory-fortress-core/README.txt

  - Questions pertaining to usage of this software may be submitted to: http://mail-archives.apache.org/mod_mbox/directory-fortress/

 ___________________________________________________________________________________
 ###################################################################################
 # SECTION 0.
 Prerequisites for Fortress Core SDK installation and usage
 ###################################################################################
-1. Internet access to retrieve source code from Apache Fortress Core GIT and binary dependencies from online Maven repo.
+a.
+Internet access to retrieve source code from Apache Fortress Core GIT and binary dependencies from online Maven repo.
 Fortress installation procedures use Maven and Apache Ant.
 The ant targets need external access to the Internet to pull down dependencies but may run without IFF:
-a.
-The necessary binary jars are already present and loaded into FORTRESS_HOME/lib folder.
+    - The necessary binary jars are already present and loaded into FORTRESS_HOME/lib folder.
 For list of dependency jars check out the ivy.xml file.
+    - Local mode has been enabled in target runtime env.
+This can be done by adding the following to build.properties file: local.mode=true

 b.
-Local mode has been enabled in target runtime env.
-This can be done by adding the following to build.properties file:

-local.mode=true

-More prereqs:

-2. Java SDK Version 7 or beyond installed to target environment
+Java SDK Version 7 or beyond installed to target machine

-3. Apache Maven 3 installed to target environment
+c.
+Apache Maven 3 installed to target machine.

-4. LDAP server installed.  (options follow in section 1).
+d.
+LDAP server installed.  (options follow in section 1).

-Prereq notes:
+Notes:
  - Fortress is LDAPv3 compliant and works with any directory server.
  - Tested with ApacheDS: FORTRESS_HOME/deprecate/README-QUICKSTART-APACHEDS.html.
  - Tested with OpenLDAP: FORTRESS_HOME/deprecate/README-QUICKSTART.html.

 ___________________________________________________________________________________
 ###################################################################################
 # SECTION 1.
 Options for installing OpenLDAP to target server environment